 Once you’ve identified these problems, you can build a content strategy around providing solutions to them.
 For example, say you run a kids play centre.
 Your target audience might be busy mums and a common problem they face is keeping the kids busy during the school holidays.
 You could create blog content around the 10 best things to do in the school holidays in your local area.
 You can also use your content marketing efforts as a more engaging way to answer some of your FAQs.

 While many people associate content marketing for small businesses with written content like blogs and newsletters, it can also take a visual form.
 In fact, video can play an integral role in content marketing, with 97% of marketers saying that video has helped users gain a better understanding of their products and services.
 Whether it’s a webinar, explainer video or short-form social videos they’re the perfect way to showcase the benefits of your offering in an easily digestible way.
 Video is also the perfect supplement to blog posts, as it helps break up the content, illustrate your key points and boost your SEO.

 4. Track your results

-As with any type of advertising, data is essential for measuring your ROI (rate on investment) — whether that’s your time, money or energy.
+As with any type of advertising, especially for paid media channels such as Google ads, the data is essential for measuring your ROI (return on investment) — whether that’s your time, money or energy.
 Keeping track of how well your audience is engaging with your content can help determine what’s working and what’s not.
 Then, you can tweak your content strategy accordingly.

 So, how do you track your results in content marketing?
 Consider installing Google Analytics on your website, so you can keep an eye on how many people are reading your blogs, how long they’re staying on the page (behaviour) and how they’re finding your content (acquisition) It’s also important to track your key email marketing metrics, such as open rate, click rate and unsubscribe rate.
 You can also collect insightful data for videos, often down to the very second your audience stopped watching.